Flag Satyagraha: Revolts

 Flag satyagrahas were one of the most common acts of defiance during the nationalist rebellions led by Gandhi and the Indian National Congress throughout the struggle.
 The nationalist flag was regularly heralded by large processions and nationalist crowds.
 On 31 December 1929 the Congress concluded the adoption of the Purna Swaraj declaration of independence with Congress President Jawaharlal Nehru hoisting the nationalist flag along the banks of the Ravi River.
 The flag was also hoisted at the commencement of the Quit India rebellion on 7 August 1942 at Gowalia Tank in Mumbai (then Bombay).

-The flag satyagraha of Nagpur and Jabalpur occurred over several months in 1923.
+The flag satyagraha of Nagpur (which was initiated by Sardar Vallabhbhai Patel) and Jabalpur occurred over several months in 1923.
 The arrest of nationalist protestors demanding the right to hoist the flag caused an outcry across India especially as Gandhi had recently been arrested.
 Nationalist leaders such as Sardar Vallabhbhai Patel, Jamnalal Bajaj, Chakravarthi Rajagopalachari, Dr. Rajendra Prasad and Vinoba Bhave organised the revolt and thousands of people from different regions including as far south as the Princely state of Travancore traveled to Nagpur and other parts of the Central Provinces (now in Maharashtra and Madhya Pradesh) to participate in civil disobedience.
 In the end, the British negotiated an agreement with Patel and other Congress leaders permitting the protestors to conduct their march unhindered and obtaining the release of all those arrested.

 Other notable flag satyagrahas were organised in Mysore (now in Karnataka) in 1938 known as Shivapur Dhwaja Satyagraha.
 Under leadership of T.Siddalingaih president of Mysore Congress.
-As a part of state-wide Satyagraha organised by Indian National Congress leaders, the flag was hoisted at Vidurashwatha in Kolar district of Mysore state, 33 people were killed and more than 100 injured in open police firing.This incidence happened on 25 April 1938 also called as Vidurashwatha massacare.
+As a part of state-wide Satyagraha organised by Indian National Congress leaders, the flag was hoisted at Vidurashwatha in Kolar district of Mysore state, 33 people were killed and more than 100 injured in open police firing.
+This incidence happened on 25 April 1938 also called as Vidurashwatha massacre.

 Several commemorations and reenactments of the rebellions have occurred as part of anniversary celebrations, the Independence Day (15 August) and Republic Day (26 January).